Recollections: A Long Walk

 Recollections: Zuljana

-My visits to Cousin Pete Zarko in Gaic were coupled with visits to the Lopin side of the family in Dubrovnik and our ancestral village of Zuljana.
+My visits to Cousin Pete Zarko in Gaic were coupled with visits to the Lopin side of the family in Dubrovnik and in our ancestral village of Zuljana.
 My Lopin grandparents were third cousins.
 My grandmother’s maiden name was also Lopin.
 They even grew up in the same selo.
 A Croatian village can be made of several selo, groups of houses build on rock, fertile fields separating each selo from the other.
 Good soil is rare in much of the country, so you don’t waste it by building.
 The selo my grandparents grew up in is called Pozerina, and consisted of a dozen or so two and three story houses structured around a common cistern.
 Water is the other precious commodity.

 My first trip, in 1972, began in Dubrovnik.
 My cousin Zejlko was expecting me, but as was typical of my communication skills at the time, only “sometime during the summer”.
-I had his address, but when I arrived tired and hungry after traveling by train from Istanbul, I couldn’t gather the intelligence to find him, so with the help of the tourist office located a room in a private house.
+I had his address, but when I arrived tired and hungry after traveling by train from Istanbul, I couldn’t gather the intelligence to find him, so with the help of the tourist office I booked a room in a private house.
 The host noticed my last name.

 “You’re Croatian, yes?”